rakaar/rakaar.github.io/_posts/2021-10-23-devils-chaplain-review.md

 categories: [books]
 ---

-## Review of the essay - Devil's Chaplain by Dawkins
+## Devil's Chaplain Essay by Dawkins - Summary

 When Darwin realised the cruel process of which natural selection that lead to evolution of life, he wrote